WorldSEnder/vis_covid_vacc/README.md

 To run draw_vis.py, you need to have git installed, which is required to automatically fetch the date of the data sources.

+You also have to install the `svgexport` npm package.
+Other svg to png converters I tried all failed to convert the `textPath` properly.

 # Updating the data and result

 Run 'python ./draw_vis.py'.
 Updating the data is best done